 Why Detoxing on Your Own Could Be Dangerous

-When people attempt a Kratom detox on their own, they could be at risk of:
+When people attempt a drug detox on their own, they could be at risk of:

 - Relapsing — One of the biggest challenges with curbing a Kratom addiction is the discomfort of the withdrawal symptoms.
 When the person starts to experience aches and pains, they feel the urge to take the drug again.